nicksstapleton/blog/_posts/2021-04-30-logos-buyers-guide.md

 In addition the resources in Academic Essentials, this package notably includes:

 * BDAG: A Greek–English Lexicon of the New Testament and Other Early Christian Literature, 3rd ed.
-* Theological Dictionary of the Old Testament and New Testament Collection | TDOT/TDNT (27 vols.)
+* Theological Dictionary of the Old Testament and New Testament Collection (27 vols.)
-* Exegetical Guide to the Greek New Testament | EGGNT (13 vols.)
+* Exegetical Guide to the Greek New Testament (13 vols.)
-* International Critical Commentary | ICC (65 vols.)
+* International Critical Commentary (65 vols.)

 ### [Logos 10 Reformed Gold](https://partners.faithlife.com/click.track?CID=432198&AFID=467957&nonencodedurl=https://www.logos.com/product/228327/logos-10-reformed-gold)